elixirschool/elixirschool/_posts/2019-03-19-til-validations-and-constraints.md

 end
 ```

-And inside of it, we'd want to describe the `changeset`:
+Inside of our schema, we'd want to describe the `changeset`.
+Ecto.Changesets allow us to filter, cast, validate, and constrain the structs created by our schema that represents the database records.
+Let's take a look at a changeset that _only_ casts:
 ```elixir
 def changeset(user, attrs) do
   user